 Expected learning outcomes

 Students will acquire familiarity with the basic properties of the real analysis, with particular focus on the theory of Lebesgue and Hilbert' s spaces.
-They will be able to produce autonomously proofs of simple statements (homeworks), and to explain rigorously the knowledges and connected problems learnt in the lectures.
-Moreover they will have the opportunity of working in groups.

 1. Differentiation and integration Integral functions, Lebesgue's Differentiation Theorem (TDL).
 Differentiation of monotone functions.
 Functions of bounded variation, Absolutely continuous functions.
 Convex functions and Jensen's inequality.